Avery2/Abortion-Data-Exploration/README.md

 ## What effect has time had on abortion stances?

-I plotted against time next because of the correaltion with `Age` shown above and I just suspected there would be a pattern.
+I plotted against time next because of the correlation with `Age` shown above and I just suspected there would be a pattern.
 I was surprised that overall there wasn't much change in the proportion of answers to questions on abortion.
 I did however notice the distinction between reasons for abortion even more clearly than in the bar charts.
-The chart by party over time was most interesting because you can see the stances on abortion diverge among party lines with the most Democratic `party` encoded as `-3` and the most Republican encoded as `3`.
+The chart by `Party` over time was most interesting because you can see the stances on abortion diverge among party lines with the most Democratic `Party` encoded as `-3` and the most Republican encoded as `3`.

 <div align="center">
   <img width="45%" alt="Abortion Stances by Year" src="https://user-images.githubusercontent.com/53503018/136875293-45133031-3bf2-413f-9bd2-db91f33d4454.png">